Cyborger1/marks-of-grace-counter/README.md

-# Marks of Grace Counter Plugin
+# Marks of Grace Counter
 This plugin counts the number of Marks of Grace that spawn while you're doing rooftop agility.

 ![GitHub Logo](/images/marks.PNG)

+## Features
-It provides the following metrics:
+The plugin provides the following metrics:
 * The total number of spawns.
 * The current number of Marks on the ground
     * Useful for the Ardougne course.